Bachelor’s – CLASIC Accelerated Master’s Program

 • LING 5430 Semantics & Pragmatics

-Your admission to the BAM program will not be decided until midterm grades for one of these graduate-level courses have been made available to the admissions committee.
+Your admission to the BAM program will not be decided until midterm or final grades for one of these graduate-level courses have been made available to the admissions committee.
 We will occasionally consider requests to use a different LING MA course as the qualifying course.

 Applying